Quick Sweet Bread Dough |No First Proof|

 - Dump the dough onto a lightly floured work surface and knead for a minute.
 Shape the dough into a ball.

-- Once you have buns filled and shaped, place them onto a baking sheet lined with parchment.
+- Once you have filled and shaped the buns, place them on a baking sheet lined with parchment.

-- Cover with a damp paper towel and let rise in a draft free spot for 50-60 minutes.
+- Cover with a damp paper towel or oiled food wrap and let rise in a draft-free, warm, and slightly humid spot for 1-2 hours.
+Depending on the side of the buns/rolls.

-- Brush with an egg wash, sprinkles, streusel topping, or sugar.
+- Brush with an egg wash or milk.
+Sprinkle with streusel topping, or sugar, or keep it plain.

 MORE BREAD RECIPES